-Taking Your Child with ADHD or Asperger’s on a Road Trip
+Taking Your Child with ADHD or Autism on a Road Trip

-But for parents of children with special needs like ADHD, Asperger’s, or other challenges, taking a road trip isn’t quite so simple.
+But for parents of children with special needs like ADHD, Autism, or other challenges, taking a road trip isn’t so simple.
 The staff at Talisman Camps should know.
-Last year alone, they took students with ADHD, Asperger’s, and similar executive functioning needs on over 70,000 miles worth of road trips!
-Between day trips at their ADHD summer camp, learning expeditions at their Asperger’s school, or the occasional night on the town with their Asperger’s young adult program, they certainly know the joys and challenges of traveling with children and teens with special needs.
+Last year alone, they took students with ADHD, autism, and similar executive functioning needs on over 70,000 miles worth of road trips!
+Between day trips at their ADHD summer camp, learning expeditions at their autism school, or the occasional night on the town with their young adult program, they certainly know the joys and challenges of traveling with children and teens with special needs.

-With over 25 years of experience sharing adventures at their private school for kids with Asperger’s and their special needs summer camp, the caring professionals at Talisman Programs have some helpful advice to share with parents planning a family road trip this summer.
+With over 25 years of experience sharing adventures at their private school for kids with autism and their special needs summer camp, the caring professionals at Talisman Programs have helpful advice for parents planning a family road trip this summer.

 Before You Leave!

-As with all road trips, planning a vacation with a child with Asperger’s, ADHD, or other special needs requires preparation and planning.
-Many children, especially those with special needs, have a hard time with transitions – and a road trip can be a major transition.
-But like any transition, it can be planned for appropriately.
+As with all road trips, planning a vacation with a child with autism, ADHD, or other special needs requires preparation and planning.
+Many children, especially those with special needs, have a hard time with transitions.
+Needless to say, a road trip can be a major transition.
+But like any transition, appropriate planning can make it successful.

-A helpful strategy is to involve your child in planning and preparing for the trip.
-Whether it is looking up Mapquest directions or buying a new swimsuit, the more involvement they can have before and during a trip, the better.
+A helpful strategy is to involve your child in planning and preparing process.
+Whether it is looking up online directions or buying a new swimsuit, the more involvement they can have before a trip, the better.

-Before you leave, hold a family meeting about the trip, complete with maps and calendars, so that every family member can offer ideas, discuss concerns and special requests, and understand the itinerary.
-If your child has particular sensory issues, be careful in choosing your destination (amusement parks, loud concerts, etc.) so as to not overload him with experiences he won’t enjoy.
+Before you leave, hold a family meeting about the trip.
+Include maps and calendars, so every family member can offer ideas, discuss concerns and special requests, and understand the itinerary.
+If your child has particular sensory issues, be careful in choosing your destination (amusement parks, loud concerts, etc.) to avoid overloading him with experiences he won’t enjoy.
 Research your destination online so your child has a visual image of how the trip will be.

 Staying Structured on the Road

-Scheduling is important not only to stay on track with your road trip plans, but to provide a sense of predictability and continuity.
-For a child with Asperger’s, ADHD, or other special needs, structure is just as important on the road as it is in the classroom at school, at camp, or anywhere else.
+Scheduling is important not only to stay on track with your road trip plans, but to provide a sense of predictability.
+For a child with autism, ADHD, or other special needs, structure is just as important on the road as it is in the classroom at school, at camp, or anywhere else.

-A lack of structure can be very stressful for a child with Asperger’s or ADHD.
+A lack of structure can be very stressful for a child with autism or ADHD.
 Once your long-awaited trip is underway, be sure to preserve elements of your daily routine, but do it in a way that makes sense on the road.
 For instance, many families have a daily or weekly family meeting.
-On a road trip, it may make more sense to schedule the meeting at the hotel before leaving on the trip, or between major highways.
+On a road trip, it may make more sense to schedule the meeting at the hotel before leaving for the day.
 Though the routine has to change to accommodate your new surroundings, the core of what you do as a family can remain intact.

 In planning your schedule, start by including some down time each day to avoid overload.
 Break up long drives with interesting stops and stretch breaks.
 To help structure your child’s time, try giving him specific responsibilities during the trip such as keeping track of the mileage and looking for your family’s preferred gas station.